Justice Department head says Washington shooter was likely targeting members of Trump administration

 “Out of the way, sir!” someone yelled.
 Others yelled to duck.
 From one corner, a “God Bless America” chant began as the president was escorted offstage.
 Outside the hotel, members of the National Guard and other authorities flooded the area as helicopters circled overhead.

-After an initial attempt to resume, the event was scrapped for the night and will be rescheduled.
+After an initial attempt to resume the event, it was scrapped for the night and will be rescheduled.

-“We will do this again,” said Weijia Jiang, president of the White House Correspondents' Association.
-Shortly afterward, staff began breaking down table settings and the presidential lectern.
+Trump was unusually conciliatory after what he saw as a third attempt on his life in less than two years.
+He suggested that his personal politics had made him a repeated target, but he also called for unity and bipartisan healing in an increasingly violent world.

-House Speaker Mike Johnson said he and his wife, Kelly, who both attended the event, were “praying for our country tonight.”
-The House Democratic leader, Rep. Hakeem Jeffries of New York, wrote on social media, “The violence and chaos in America must end."
+“It’s always shocking when something like this happens.
+Happened to me, a little bit.
+And that never changes,” Trump told reporters in a hastily organized news conference at the White House late Saturday.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.